timvandam/cn/doc/Data Link Layer.md

 communication.
 A little bit of jittering is a valid tradeoff of connectionless services in that case (instead of buffering).
 The same goes for transmitting live video.

+## Framing Methods
+The datalink layer takes data from the network layer and divides it into frames.
+To indicate the start and end of a frame, the sender has to send some additional information.
+An algorithm that does this is called a *framing method*.

+### Prepending Length
+It might seem easy to indicate the start and end of a frame; simply prepend the length of the frame (+ the length value's length).
+However, this is not effective as you might think, since one lost bit, or flipped bit in the frame length will cause everything sent after to be misinterpreted.

+### Byte stuffing
+Another framing method is indicating the start and/or end of a frame using a byte-size flag, which is simply a specific sequence of bits.
+Like the 'byte count' method just discussed, this problem also suffers from bit flips and missing bits.
+However, unlike the byte count method this method won't misinterpret every message sent after an invalid one; instead it will read too much until it encounters another start/stop sequence.
+This makes it a bit better than simply prepending the amount of bytes, but is still not an ideal solution.
+Another disadvantage is that the start/stop sequence will no longer be usable in the actual message.

+This can kind of be fixed by prepending an escape sequence before the data sequence that is also the start/stop sequence.
+This escape sequence, however, can also suffer from bit flips.
+Additionally, what happens if your frame contains the escape sequence?
+Then you would have to escape the escape.
+If your frame contains the escape + start/stop, then you would have to escape twice.
+Simply put, it all becomes a mess of escapes!
+You're effectively trading frame length for reliable reading.

+### Bit stuffing
+Byte stuffing can be very space inefficient, as any reserved sequence in your message will take up twice as much space as you have to escape those.
+With bit stuffing this is not the case.
+Instead of a flag byte, there will be a flag sequence of indeterminate length, and instead of an escape byte you use an escape bit.
+A great advantage of bit stuffing is that it can be implemented at the hardware level.
+To escape a flag you simply insert a 0-bit into the sequence.
+This new sequence - that starts the same way the flag sequence does but contains an extra 0 at some position - can be recognized by the receiver, who will remove the redundant bit.